mtelvers/nccc/index.md

 - Results at 6pm in the church
 - Bar closes at 8

+Full details of the day along with the arrangements for open tower can be found [here](/media/nccc-local-arrangements.pdf).

 # Test Piece and Judging

 Central to the test piece will be the call change sequence that is used in Devon Association competitions called “60 on 3rds”.
 This is a sequence of 60 changes that is fully explained in the eBook on call change ringing [callchanges.cccbr.org.uk](https://callchanges.cccbr.org.uk).
 The sequence is printed in the Ringing World diary and easily found with a Google search such as this on the [Devon Association website](https://www.devonbells.co.uk/wp-content/uploads/2020/03/sixties_on_thirds.pdf).